mrocklin/blog/_posts/work/2018-12-12-gpu-python-challenges.md

 Come help
 ---------

-To be honest, NVIDIA's plan here to build a GPU-compatible data science stack seems ambitious to me.
+To me, NVIDIA's plan here to build a GPU-compatible data science stack seems ambitious.
 However, they also seem to be treating the problem seriously, and seem willing to put resources and company focus behind the problem.

 If any of the work above sounds interesting to you please engage either as an ...

 -  **Individual**: either as an open source contributor (RAPIDS is Apache 2.0 licensed and seems to be operating as a normal OSS project, while Dask is